 What to do during Argentina Public Holidays

-Argentines love their holidays, and in 2018 they will be blessed with 20 “feriados” or holidays.
-However for the tourist the thought of closed shops, closed restaurants, closed spanish schools and closed cultural centers doesn’t have the same thrill as it does to your daily Buenos Aires office worker.
+Argentines love their holidays, and this year they will be blessed with 20 “feriados” or holidays.
+However for the tourist the thought of closed shops, closed restaurants, closed spanish schools in Buenos Aires and closed cultural centers doesn’t have the same thrill as it does to your daily Buenos Aires office worker.

 Don’t despair, there are many ways a visitor can enjoy the day when the city has shut its doors.
 Below you will find a list of activities and places that will remain open during any Argentine public holiday and the “feriados” calendar:

 Public Holidays in Argentina for 2023:

 |1 Jan||Sun||New Year’s Day|

 |24 Mar||Fri||Truth and Justice Day|

 |7 Apr||Fri||Good Friday|

 |2 Apr||Sun||Malvinas Day (observed on 3 Apr, Mon)|

 |17 Jun||Sat||Martín Miguel de Güemes’ Day|